 Only after you’ve examined the mess of it, then begun the tidying and refining, once it begins to find an actual shape, then you can slowly bring it out into the light.

-Writing a Book for Your Business Is the Same as Running Your Business
+Writing a Business Book Is the Same as Running Your Business

 You’re an entrepreneur, so your whole work life is based on John Burrough’s idea of, “Leap and the net will appear.”
 Writing your book is exactly the same.